Here’s what you need to know about car accidents and lawsuits

 Who will pay for my treatment?

 The insurance company of the driver at fault will be tasked with paying for the majority of your medical care.
 However, your insurance company may be responsible for some of the expenses.

 Do I need a lawyer for this process?

 Technically, you don’t need a lawyer for this process.
 However, seeking legal counsel is smart advice for anyone dealing with car accidents, injuries, and insurance companies.
-Additionally, the other driver’s insurance provider could neglect to pay some of the expenses, act in bad faith, or something else that would necessitate further legal action.
+Additionally, the other driver’s insurance provider could neglect to pay some of the expenses, act in bad faith, or do something else that would necessitate further legal action.
 It’s best to get professional advice in these situations.

 I can’t pay my medical bills while the case is ongoing – what do I do?

 Talk to your lawyer about this.
-They can file motion to have them paid on your behalf or defer the payments until after your case is settled.
+They can file a motion to have them paid on your behalf or defer the payments until after your case is settled.